cmput415/Tester/README.md

           └── top_level.test
 ```

-All `.test` files are organized in a hierarchy of a single *Module* composed of
+All testfiles are organized in a hierarchy of a single *Module* composed of
 one or more *Packages*, which are further composed of *SubPackages*.
 In the example
 above, the `io` and `vectors` are subpackages of `package1` and `hard-tests` is a
 subpackage of `package2`.
 The file `top_level.test` which is not nested in a subpackage